-Does Your School Have a Be Nice Or Else Team?by Paul Mitchell Schools on 2/29/2008
+Does Your School Have a Be Nice Or Else Team?Posted By Paul Mitchell Schools

 For several years, Paul Mitchell school owner Tina Black has had Be Nice Or Else Teams at her two Michigan-based schools.
 After helping Future Professional Erika Kunzler form a Be Nice Or Else Team at the Scot Lewis Paul Mitchell Partner School in Boise, Idaho, Tina recognized the need for every school to have a team.
 "It's as critical as having a Take Home Team, Design Team, or Student Council," she says.
 "It's what we are all about."